 have activities involving potatoes for you to take part in.
 At set times throughout the day, stories will be told by Sheila Kinninmonth of Hame Spun Tales.

 The Dundee Science Centre makes its first visit to the Show and will cover subjects such as The Body and Space with loads of hands on activities.

-This tent will also host animals on the Rare Breeds list and, just outside, you can meet alpacas from the local Claddach Farm herd.
+Near this tent you can see animals on the Rare Breeds list as well as alpacas from the local Bowbridge Alpacas herd.

 Got a camera with you?
-Why not enter our free Photography competition – your photo must be taken at Fife Show 2017 but can be serious or fun.
+Why not enter our free Photography competition – your photo must be taken at Fife Show 2019 but can be serious or fun.
 Three age groups – 11yrs old and under; 12 – 17yrs; 18yrs and over.
 Ages as on Show day.
 Pick up an entry form from the Organiser’s tent by the Main Ring.
-Prizes have been generously donated by Cairnie Fruit Farm, Cluny Activities and the Kingarroch Inn Gastropub.

-The Pet Competition takes place in the marquee in the Second Field by the public entrance – open to guinea pigs, rabbits, cats or any other type of pet you can safely bring along!
+The Pet Competition takes place in the marquee in the Second Field by the public entrance – open to guinea pigs, rabbits or any other type of pet you can safely bring along!
 Entries are taken on Show day, in the marquee, between 9-10.30a.m. and judging starts at 11a.m.
-The Dog Show takes place in the Game Fair arena, with entries taken in the tent there between 11a.m and 1.30p.m.
+The Dog Show, kindly sponsored by St Clair Veterinary Clinics takes place in the Game Fair arena, with entries taken in the tent there between 11a.m and 1.30p.m.
 Judging will start at 2.15p.m.
 There are classes for pedigree dogs as well as fun classes.